Baker used his deep, smooth voice to scare the scammer with a spot-on impression of an automated voicemail greeting of the CIA.

 Editor's note: This article was originally published on June 18, 2021.
 It has since been updated.

 With scam callers as active as ever and taking advantage of gullible people even in the middle of a pandemic, one TikTok user decided to beat them at their own game.
 Roy L. Baker Jr. aka @1roy_jr took to the platform to share a hilarious video detailing how he handles annoying phone calls from spammers and scammers.
-Captioned "CIA Fraud Division Coming to a dial tone near you," the now-viral video showed how Baker used his deep, smooth voice to do a spot-on impression of an automated voicemail greeting for the CIA.
+Captioned "CIA Fraud Division Coming to a dial tone near you," the video showed how Baker used his deep, smooth voice to do a spot-on impression of an automated voicemail greeting for the CIA.

 The video, which according to Snopes received 72,000 shares and was viewed more than 5 million times within 24 hours of being posted, begins with Baker receiving a call marked “Spam Risk” from Mosier, Oregon.
 Using his deep-toned voice to deliver his best interpretation of a CIA representative – which he is clearly not – Baker answers the call to inform the caller that they've reached the CIA.
 "Hello.
 Thank you for calling the CIA.
 You’ve reached our scam and fraud division," he says.
 "All of our agents are currently assisting other callers.
-The TikToker then informs the spam caller that the "agency" will begin downloading all of their incoming and outgoing call logs so as to "help" them with whatever scam they're reporting.
+The TikTok user then informs the spam caller that the "agency" will begin downloading all of their incoming and outgoing call logs so as to "help" them with whatever scam they're reporting.

 "To further assist you, please hold while we download your incoming and outgoing call logs to be analyzed against our database of known scam and fraud operations.
 An agent will be with you shortly," he announces in his booming voice.
 Unsurprisingly, the caller on the other end had heard enough and immediately hangs up the call.
 "That's what I thought," says Baker as the call ends.
 The video was a huge hit with netizens across social media platforms, many of whom called his impressive and unique hack "genius".